anabramos/k9sisters-project/README.md

 - Newsletter confirmation section
     - The user receives a confirmation message that his subscription has been received.
-    - A button is also offering the user to return to the homepage
+    - A button is also offering the user to return to the homepage.

         <img src="assets/design/features/newsletter-confirmation-section.png" style="width: 40%">